Special Educational Needs and Disability

 For further information for how our school provides for children with SEND please see Our Local Offer or look at the link for the LA offer:

-The SEND Policy 2020 can be found in the school policies section.
+The SEND and Accessibility & Disability Policies can be found in the school policies section.